-- Provide settings within the Princess Anne Commons Planning Area for light industrial and technology-based uses and unique venues and activities, such as sports, e-sports, eco-tourism and educational opportunities. - Nurture and expand existing businesses to facilitate economic growth.
+- Retain and create jobs to foster economic growth and vitality in the Princess Anne Commons Planning Area through light industrial, technology-based uses, and unique venues and activities such as sports tourism, esports, ecotourism, and educational opportunities that attract year-round visitors and sustain the city's economy and tax base. - Nurture and expand existing businesses to facilitate economic growth.